ADirin/OTP1_LectureMaterial/Week 7/HomeAssignment/Tasks.md

 3. GitHub Practices: Are commits meaningful?
 Is the repository well-structured?
 4. Jenkins Pipeline: Is the pipeline correctly set up and functional?
 5. Docker Implementation: Is the Docker image created and running successfully in the VM?
-6. Documentation: Is the README clear and informative?
-Is there a summary report?